 What is the difference between unemployed and not in the labor force?

-The federal government describes people without a job as people who are unemployed or not in the labor force.
-People who reported being currently, or recently, looking for work, are counted as unemployed.
-People who are not currently employed, and are not looking for work, are counted as not in the labor force.
-This latter group may include students, parents, caretakers, or retired people, for example.
+People without a job are either considered unemployed or not in the labor force.
+If a person is actively looking for work, they are counted as unemployed.
+If they are not working and not seeking employment (such as students, retirees, or caregivers), they are counted as not in the labor force.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.